Lego announces life-size golden retriever puppy set – and you can pre order now

 The set has the exact size and proportions of a real puppy

-Made from more than 2,100 bricks, the puppy is 30cm tall and boasts a realistic appearance created with studded bricks and different layered slopes to give the appearance of shaggy fur.
+Constructed from more than 2,100 bricks, the 30cm-tall puppy achieves its life-like look with a clever mix of studded bricks and different layered slopes that give the appearance of shaggy fur.

-The puppy also has adorable details like grey toe beans underneath its paws and a teal blue collar and medallion.
+Adorable details also bring the model to life, from grey toe beans underneath its paws and a teal blue collar complete with a golden medallion.

-Once built, you’ll be able to play around with the puppy’s look by adjusting the front paw to strike a cute pose, and you can even adjust the ears, head and tail to express emotions.
+The finished set is also posable, allowing builders to adjust its front paw for an endearing stance, as well as play around with its ears, head and tail to convey different emotions.
 The pup also has a removable tongue and closable mouth.

-Priced at £129.99, it’s by no means a cheap set but the life-like look and character means it’s destined to be built by dog lovers.
+Priced at £129.99, it’s far from a budget set, but the life-like look and charming character means it’s a must-have for devoted dog-lovers.

 Part of Lego’s ‘Icons’ series known for its realistic takes on movie sets, historical moments and more, the golden retriever is joining The Lord of the Rings: Barad-dûr set (£399.99, Lego.com), Captain Jack Sparrow's pirate ship (£299.99, Lego.com) and Back to the Future time machine (£169.99, Lego.com).